artichaudhary0/Js-Code/README.md

-## This Repository contain JavaScript Concept
+## This Repository contain JavaScript Concept which is required for real world based project
 This Repository provides a comprehensive to JavaScript which we have studied throughout this module.

 ## Course Schedule